Have it your way

-In preparation for the Spring ‘13 release of Arena BOMControl, we’re highlighting some of the ways that our customer feedback helps us drive product development.
+In preparation for the 2013 Spring release of Arena, we’re highlighting some of the ways that our customer feedback helps us drive product development.
 Today’s post showcases one of our most-requested features: “Custom Item Lifecycle Phases”.

-While we’d initially kept our Lifecycle Phases simple to avoid overwhelming manufacturers new to the concept of PLM, our customers have now let us know they’re ready to have more; control visibility, and flexibility to customize.
+While we’d initially kept our Lifecycle Phases simple to avoid overwhelming manufacturers new to the concept of product lifecycle management (PLM), our customers have now let us know they’re ready to have more; control visibility, and flexibility to customize.
 Essentially, make our stuff match your stuff – vs the other way around.

 How it works

 The Custom Item Lifecycle Phases include an administrative setting to let users create and activate these phases for their workspace items.
 These new phases augment or replace the existing In ‘Design’ and ‘In Production’ phases.
 Users can then release items to these new custom phases using existing release workflows.